 Translation Management Systems (TMS)

 TMS technologies are designed to streamline and accelerate the translation workflow.
 They range from simple portals for submitting source content to a language supplier and receiving back the translations to enterprise-wide complex systems that automate most of the handoffs between clients, LSPs, project managers, translators, editors, proofreaders, quality assurance staff, reviewers, terminologists, and more.
 TMS systems may or may not include built-in TM.
 Some systems also include vendor management tools to make it easier to qualify translators, assign work, and pay suppliers.

-With a broad array of technologies now available to help with translation – each providing an elegant “island of efficiency”, it is becoming more common to connect these various solutions together in seamless, end-to-end networks.
-Once integrated, the “content translation lifecycle” can approach near total automation – providing tremendous scalability, reliability and security.
-Connectivity platform products are now available to connect all types of disparate systems together, most typically a CMS to a TMS or an MT Server, automating the flow and routing of content between the various systems.
+With a broad array of technologies now available to help with translation, each providing an elegant “island of efficiency”, the need to connect these various solutions together in seamless, end-to-end networks has become more pronounced.
+The more the processes can be integrated, however, the closer the “content translation lifecycle” will come to near total automation – providing tremendous scalability, reliability, and security.
+Connectivity platform products are now available to connect all types of disparate systems – typically a CMS to a TMS or an MT Server – automating the flow and routing of content between the various systems.

 For more terms used in localization, see the section Localization Definitions.